codescapade/codescapade.github.io/src/blog/creating-a-sprite-atlas-tool.md

 There are two packing methods and some packing options available.

 ### Basic packing
-This sorts the images by name and adds the images next to each other until the max width and then continues on the nex available place below.
+This sorts the images by name and adds the images next to each other until the max width and then continues on the next available place below.
 This method is the fastest but wastes a lot of space.

 ### Optimal packing
 This sorts the images by height from largest to smallest.
-Then makes the canvas the height of the largest image and places the in the left most available spot.
+Then makes the canvas the height of the largest image and place it in the left-most available spot.
 When all the images are placed take the empty space on the right + 1 pixel and try again.
 Every time this is complete, compare the area of the canvas with the smallest area found so far and keep it if it is smaller.
 Continue until the canvas is smaller than the widest image.
 A full explanation of how this works is in the source [here](https://github.com/codescapade/aeons-atlas/blob/main/source/atlas/Packer.hx).
 This is a bit slower but much more space can be saved.
 I have tried this with about 150 sprites and it takes about 1 second to pack so still pretty fast.

 ### Trim and extrude